Magento2Translations/language_no_no/README.md

 Translation progress:![Progress](http://progressed.io/bar/35)

 # Instalation
+**Please select the git branch appropriate for your magento version from this repo.**
 ## Via composer
 To install this translation package with composer you need access to the command line of your server and you need to have [Composer](https://getcomposer.org).
 ```